(Attention, this article is not about changing ID3v2 Tags, read that article here.)

 The more metadata included in the file the more flexible you can be in renaming the filenames.

-Paid and Free options to rename your files
+Paid and Free options to rename your audio files

 This guide will walk you through doing that in two popular programs, one is a paid-for player (JRiver Media Center) and one is a piece of freeware (MP3Tag).
 There are others, too, like Tag-And-Rename, etc. The only real work for the user is to do a one-time setup of your file name rule.
 After that, the process is one-click.